MarioRomeroC/Mixclask/examples/Blackbody/readme.txt

 And that's all, run in terminal:
 > python3 Main.py
 (just 'python' for newer versions, or run with spyder) and wait to the results.
-This test in my laptop took about 6-10 hours.
+This test can take some hours to complete, between 10 to 20h.